dbddv01/GPT-Sequencer.github.io/Getting_Start_chabot_standard_mode.md

 ![Ready to Chat](./images/025-chat-waiting-answer.png)

-# Answer
+## Step 6 : Answer

+Please note: the default "roles" are set to "User :" and "Assistant :".
+You may edit those depending on the model requirements.
+If you disable the chatbot mode (checkbox), no roles will be appended to the conversation and sliding memory will be disabled, such may suit "Instruction mode" or any other purposes where context is provided expecting one-shot answer.

 ![Chatbot Reply](./images/030-chat-reply.png)

 Congratulations!
 You've successfully started a session with GPT-Sequencer.
-Continue exploring the various features and settings to fully utilize the capabilities of this powerful chat interface.
+Continue exploring the various features and settings to fully utilize the capabilities of this chat interface.

 Stay tuned for the next chapters where we will delve deeper into sequence design, batch execution, and other advanced features of GPT-Sequencer.